curtisbrooks678/Pierres_Treats/README.md

 # _Pierre's Treats_

-#### _Practice assignment to get experience using ASP.NET Core MVC, Databases, and many-to-many relationships to help a factory owner track their engineers and machines._
+#### _Practice assignment to get experience using ASP.NET Core MVC, Databases, many-to-many relationships, and Authentication with Identity to help a bakery owner track their treats and flavors._

 #### By _**Curtis Brooks**_